-A common question we get at ODX is "What's the difference between BUN and Urea?"
-This post sets out to answer this question!
+A common question we get at ODX is, "What's the difference between BUN and Urea?"
+This post aims to answer that question!

 The test for measuring urea in the blood is similar worldwide, but the results are reported in 2 different ways depending on the country doing the lab testing.